skibrit/echo-template/README.md

 ```
 npm run gen
 ```
-This will create a userScript script in the `temperMonkey/script/` folder.
+This will create a userScript in the `temperMonkey/script/` folder.

 Import the generated script in the temperMonkey dashboard.